Barzy-en-Thiérache: Geography

 Barzy-en-Thiérache is located some 40 km south by southeast of Cambrai and 40 km northeast of Saint-Quentin.
 The Route Nationale D1043 from Bergues-sur-Sambre to Le Nouvion-en-Thiérache passes through the southern tip of the commune but does not provide direct access.
 Access to the village and the commune is by road D261 running north-east from the D1043 continuing north-east as the D262.
 The D664 also runs north from the village to Le Rejet-du-Moulin.
 The eastern border of the commune is also the border between Aisne and Nord departments.
-There are four hamlets in the commune other than the village: La Justice, Etreux, Mon Idee, and La Haie Long Pre.
+There are four hamlets in the commune other than the village: La Justice, Etreux, Mon Idée, and La Haie Long Pre.
 The rest of the commune is entirely farmland.

 The Sambre river runs from east to west through the commune and the village fed by the Ruisseau du Vivier Bare.
 The Sambre river continues west to join the Sambre–Oise Canal.